ASimumba/LuSE_Data/README.md

 # LuSE_Data
-Lusaka Securities Exchange market data and analysis code
+Lusaka Securities Exchange market data and analysis code.

+The data covers the years 1997 to December 2014.